adrianomartino/amartino/_pages/about.md

 ---
-title: About me
+title: Video Producer with Marketing Expertise
 subtitle: Personal is the perfect theme for developers, designers and other creatives.
 description: Personal is the perfect theme for developers, designers and other creatives.
-featured_image: /images/demo/about.jpg
+featured_image: "/images/demo/about.jpg"

 ---
 ## Features

 We've packed Personal full of powerful features to help showcase your work: